The best Super Bowl TV deals

 Meanwhile, if you really want to go big, you can score a projector -- one capable of projecting a 100-inch image -- for under $450.

 So here's a roundup of the best big-TV (and projector) discounts you can get right now.
-Be sure to bookmark this post and check back often, as I'll be updating it as more sales appear.
+This may be your last chance to score a sweet TV deal until November!

 Read more: These are our picks for the best TVs for watching Super Bowl LIII